davidbau/ganseeing/README.md

 To understand what the GAN misses in individual images, we create pairs of examples, where a real photo is paired with an image generated using the model learned by the GAN.
-This reconstruction process is perfect for generated images.
-Real photos that cannot be reconstructed reveal specific things the GAN cannot generate.
+This reconstruction process can perfectly recover images that are generated.
+Therefore, Real photos that cannot be reconstructed reveal specific examples of what the GAN cannot generate.

 These visualizations are created by `run_invert.sh`.